sigcsets/sigcse2022/_participants/in-person-program-experience.md

 Consider downloading the RICC and Omni [floor plans](/assets/pdf/RICC_and_Omni_Floor_Plans.pdf) (PDF).

 ## Keynote/Ballroom
 Our keynotes will be delivered in a hybrid format.
-If you would like to ask a question or make a comment, then you will do that through the Pathable app if you are attending virtually or going up to the microphone if you are attending in person.
+You can ask questions and make comments using either the Pathable app or one of the microphones.

 All rooms at the conference will have normal and social-distance seating.
 Please sit where you feel comfortable and enjoy the presentations!

 ## Panels and Special Sessions in RICC 552 A/B, 555 A/B and 556 A/B  - Hybrid Rooms

 Panels and Special Sessions will all be held in one of the three rooms supporting a hybrid format at the Rhode Island Convention Center.
 These rooms are RICC 552, 555, and 556.
 This is a new experience for SIGCSE, where presenters and attendees will be virtual and in-person!
 There will be a camera focused on the front of the room, and no technician, so please follow the directions for interacting to ensure everyone can participate.

-If you would like to ask a question, or make a comment, then you will do that through the Pathable app if you are attending virtually or going up to the microphone if you are attending in person.
+You can ask questions and make comments using either the Pathable app or one of the microphones.

 All rooms at the conference will have normal seating and social-distance seating.
 Please sit where you feel most comfortable and enjoy the presentations!